 Kevin Reilly, the entertainment programming chief at News Corp.
-(NWSA)’s Fox Broadcasting, has been named chairman of entertainment of the television network unit.
+(NWSA:US)’s Fox Broadcasting, has been named chairman of entertainment of the television network unit.

 Reilly will oversee scheduling, marketing, research, digital and business affairs, Los Angeles-based Fox said today in a statement.
 He reports to Peter Rice, chairman and chief executive officer of Fox Networks Group.